gridpoint-com/svg_island/README.md

 notes:

 MARK: Given the no JavaScript constraint we're only considering pure elixir solutions.
 Unfortunately there's no D3.js equivalent in the Elixir community.
 After looking around to see what's our there we decided to try out Contex and GGity.
 VegaLite was another one and if you're familiar with LiveBook you've probably seen its snazzy visualizations.
-VegaLite only works with LiveBook and does have a JS dependency so let's take a close look at our other options.
+VegaLite only works with LiveBook and does have a JS dependency so let's take a closer look at our other options.

 ---